-Try the Infotracer search tool to lookup Florida court records within minutes!
+Try the Infotracer search tool to lookup FL court records within minutes!
 The Florida Public Records Act Fla.
-Stat. § 119.011(11) allows anyone to access thousands of court cases in Florida from the largest three counties of Miami-Dade County, Broward County, Palm Beach County or the entire state.
+Stat. § 119.011(11) allows anyone to access thousands of court cases in this state from the largest three counties of Miami-Dade County, Broward County, Palm Beach County or the entire state.
 The Infotracer search tool is a massive database including criminal court records, family court records like divorces and marriages, bankruptcies, civil disputes, business legal issues, and more!

 Anyone may lookup Florida court records without permission or even a reason.
-The courts may seal some files like juvenile court records, but most Florida court records will be available online and searchable.
+The courts may seal some files like juvenile court records, but most FL court records will be available online and searchable.

-With Infotracer, get free instant access to Florida court records from most courts in the state.
-You can perform a Florida state court records search by name in minutes.
-It is the best way to lookup cases online from Florida circuit courts, county courts, and specialty courts like drug court or veteran’s court.
+With Infotracer, get free instant access to FL court records from most courts in the state.
+You can perform a state court records search by name in minutes.
+It is the best way to lookup cases online from FL circuit courts, county courts, and specialty courts like drug court or veteran’s court.

 In 2012, the Florida courts received 4,030,328 filings.
 In 2016, the number of filings decreased by 21.0% and counted 3,185,662 filings and had 3,144,301 outgoing cases